You can find them throughout the mountains, above the streams and along the old roads.

-It’s a monument to the former power of tradesmen and unions that has been lost to time.
+It’s a monument to the former power of tradesmen and unions.

-It’s a ghost town now, but for more than 50 years, Pressman’s home was a self-sufficient community with a trade school, a sanitarium, a post office, a retirement home and its own hydroelectric power plant.
+It’s a ghost town now.
+However, for more than 50 years, Pressman’s home was a self-sufficient community with a trade school, a sanitarium, a post office, a retirement home and its own hydroelectric power plant.

-Until the facility closed in 1969, union members could comfortably retire to Hawkins County and live among fellow members of their guild.
+Until the facility closed in 1969, union members could retire to Hawkins County.
+They could live among fellow members of their guild.

-Today most of the buildings have fallen into disrepair and a few have burned to the ground.
+Today, most of the buildings have fallen into disrepair and a few have burned down.
 For that reason, they tend to frown upon people trying to explore the grounds.

 As you explore, respect private property and don’t venture too far.